ghjeong12/ghjeong12.github.io/about.md

 ## Education

-* Pohang University of Science and Technology (POSTECH).  in
+* Pohang University of Science and Technology (POSTECH)
   * Bachelor of Science, Creative IT Engineering and Computer Science and Engineering (Double Major)
   * Mar.
 2013 - Feb.
 2019 (expected)
 * State University of New York at Stony Brook